 The Hurunui district is located just a short 45 minute drive north of Christchurch International Aiport.

-A great way to ensure you see a good chunk of this amazing place is to head along the Alpine Pacific Touring Route (APT) – a 370km journey that takes you between the beautiful hubs of Hanmer Springs, the Waipara Valley and Kaikoura.
+A great way to ensure you see a good chunk of this amazing place is to head along the Alpine Pacific Touring Route (APT) – a 450km journey that runs between Christchurch and the beautiful hubs of Hanmer Springs, the Waipara Valley and Kaikoura.

 Tucked away amid forests and mountains, the picturesque village of Hanmer Springs is thriving – with a real buzz in the air and plenty to do, including award winning thermal pools.